Proverbs 13:6-14,22 - Compare All Versions

 A good man leaves an inheritance to his children’s children, And the wealth of the sinner is stored up for [the hands of] the righteous.

-The benevolent man leaves an inheritance that endures to his children’s children, but the wealth of the wicked is treasured up for the righteous.
+A benevolent person leaves an inheritance for his grandchildren, but the wealth of a sinner is stored up for the righteous.